mivodu/nd064_c3_project/README.md

 - Errors / error rate

 ## Building KPIs for our plan
-*DONE*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
+*TODO*: Now that we have our SLIs and SLOs, create a list of 2-3 KPIs to accurately measure these metrics as well as a description of why those KPIs were chosen.
 We will make a dashboard for this, but first write them down here.

-Uptime:
+###### Uptime:
  - uptime of the frontend pods to check that the frontend is technically running
  - uptime of the backend pods to check that the backend is technically running

-Latency:
+###### Latency:
  - response time for successful requests (in ms) to ensure that customers are not waiting too long for their response
- - response time (slowest 10%) for successful request to see the
+ - response time (90% percentile) for successful request to see majority of requests are handled in a reasonable time

-Resource Usage:
+###### Resource Usage:
  - CPU usage of frontend pods to validate that we have the right pod sizing or need to tune the application
  - CPU usage of backend pods to validate that we have the right pod sizing or need to tune the application
  - Memory usage of frontend pods to validate that we have the right pod sizing or need to tune the application
  - Memory usage of backend pods to validate that we have the right pod sizing or need to tune the application

-Errors:
+###### Errors:
  - Number of 5xx errors as they indicate that there is something fundamental wrong with the application
  - Number of 4xx errors as they indicate that there is something going wrong where we need to have a closer look

 ## Final Dashboard
-*DONE*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
+*TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 ![Image](answer-img/Grafana_Dashboard_Uptime.PNG)